ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

     - 150 (does not change due to nonadherence)

 As simulants move age categories and change SBP, the **same percent increase in SBP** from initialization will be applied.
-For the example above, if this simulant above ages into a new category and their raw SBP is now 145, their untreated SBP will be 145 * 1.12 = 162.4 regardless of their current treatment category.
+If simulant 1 in the table above ages into a new category and their raw SBP is now 145, their untreated SBP will be 145 * 1.12 = 162.4 regardless of their current treatment category.

 Sources: NHANES Data for Medication Initialization; [An_2021]_; [Law_2009]_